kavicastelo/job_seeker/README.md

 - Authentication and authorization mechanisms are integrated.
 - CORS is configured to allow frontend access to backend APIs.
-- Reception and consultant login credentials are shared for educational purposes.
+- Reception and consultantTests login credentials are shared for educational purposes.
 - Passwords are not encrypted for simplicity and educational purposes.

 ## Local Setup